sensei-hacker/inavwiki/MSP-V2.md

 ````
 ### Embedded example

-For a mythical V2 "Hello World" message with function id 0x4242 (note: this function id is not implemented in iNav), as MSPV2 (hex bytes), 18 byte payload, flag set to 0xa5:
+For a mythical V2 "Hello World" message with function id 0x4242 (note: this function id is not implemented in INAV), as MSPV2 (hex bytes), 18 byte payload, flag set to 0xa5:

 ````
 24 58 3e a5 42 42 12 00 48 65 6c 6c 6f 20 66 6c 79 69 6e 67 20 77 6f 72 6c 64 82